The Official Success Guide for The Great Canadian Giving Challenge

 What can help is drafting posts and scheduling them in advance so you can focus your time and energy on groundwork or connecting with donors on a call.
 Content that can be prepared and planned: big announcements at the start, a few reminders during the month, and one last push at the end of June.

-• “Help us win The Great Canadian Giving Challenge,”
+• “Help us win The Great Canadian Giving Challenge”

-• “Donate Now,” or
+• “Donate Now"

 • “Share Our Campaign”